kyma-project/community/docs/kyma-release-notes/2023-06-07-release-notes-2.15.md

 ### Logging
 - Update of components
  - Fluent Bit 2.1.2 (https://github.com/kyma-project/kyma/pull/17485)
-- Improved security setup of fluentbit (https://github.com/kyma-project/kyma/pull/17574)
+- Improved security setup of Fluent Bit (https://github.com/kyma-project/kyma/pull/17574)

 ## Security
-As a part of security hardening and kyma security team recommendations, ECDHE-RSA-AES256-SHA and ECDHE-RSA-AES128-SHA cipher suites used in default Kyma gateway become deprecated starting from 2.15 Kyma version.
-Mentioned configuration will be removed in Kyma version 2.18.
-Clients dependant on mentioned ciphers suites won’t be accepted.
+As a part of security hardening and following Kyma security team recommendations, ECDHE-RSA-AES256-SHA and ECDHE-RSA-AES128-SHA cipher suites used in the default Kyma gateway become deprecated starting from the 2.15 Kyma version.
+With Kyma version 2.18, the configurations will be removed and clients dependent on the cipher suites won’t be accepted.

 ## API Gateway
 This Kyma release brings unified timeout for workloads exposed with APIRules.
-Default timeout for http requests is 180s and it’s defined on Istio VirtualService level.
+The default timeout for HTTP requests is 180s and it’s defined on the Istio VirtualService level.

 ## Serverless
-### Simplified Internal Docker Registry setup
+### Simplified internal Docker registry setup
-With kyma 2.15 we have simplified serverless configuration with regards to how internal docker regisrty is used.
-From now on, the images  for function runtime pods are pulled from internal docker registry via NodePort.
+With Kyma 2.15 we simplified Serverless configuration for the internal Docker registry.
+From now on, the images for Function runtime Pods are pulled from the internal Docker registry via NodePort.

-With this change we improve security as the internal docker registry is no longer exposed to the outside of the kubernetes cluster.
-Additionally, it makes serverless fully independent on istio module in all installation modes.
+With this change, we improve security as the internal Docker registry is no longer exposed outside of the Kubernetes cluster.
+Additionally, it makes Serverless fully independent from the Istio module in all installation modes.

 ### Deployment profiles removed
-We have removed the predefined deployment profiles (evaluation and production) for serverless.
-This was done as preparation for independant installation model for serverless.
-We will shift from profiled overrides used at modules installation time towards  runtime-configurable resources.
+In preparation for an independent installation model, we removed the predefined deployment profiles, namely evaluation, and production, for Serverless.
+We are shifting from profiled overrides used during module installation towards runtime-configurable resources.